ArrushC/ArrushC/README.md

+***

-<h2 align="center">Hello, I'm Arrush 👋</h2>
+<h3 align="center">Hello, I'm Arrush 👋</h3>

+***

 <h4>📖 About Me</h4>

 - 👨‍🎓 I'm a recent graduate from the University of Bath with a **BSc (Hons.)
 Computer Science** degree.
 - 🏋️‍♂️ My hobbies include: Programming, Swimming, Reading, Researching & Learning.
 - 💻 I have been programming since 2014 and have built a broad range of projects covering many areas of Computer Science & Engineering.
+You may find them through the repository tab on this site or on my website!

 <h4>📈 My Stats</h4>